yaroslaff/hoocron/README.md

 ### Other asynchronous hooks
 Hoocron is easy to extend with other python modules.
 For example, every app in any programming language (supporting [redis](https://redis.io/)) can trigger hoocron jobs doing `LPUSH` redis command.
 (Need to install [Redis plugin](https://github.com/yaroslaff/hoocron-plugin-redis) for hoocron)

+[Websocket](https://github.com/yaroslaff/hoocron-plugin-websocket) plugin connects to websocket (SocketIO) server (usually [ws-emit](https://github.com/yaroslaff/ws-emit)) and expect signals from server.
+For example, to run some job when server will have new data.

 ### Running hoocron with http in production
 If you need extra HTTP features, such as https support or additional access control, run hoocron behind real webserver working as reverse proxy.